 Tools

-- I use the Color Contrast Analyzer from TPGi to check verify minimum color contrast before turning them into websites.
-Click the eye dropper button to pick colors from anywhere on your screen.
-It’s available for Mac and Windows.
+Color Contrast Analyzer from TGPi.
+Click the eye dropper buttons to pick colors from your screen.

 Some Common Website Features that Are Not ADA Compliant